 Book two to three weeks in advance

 Save yourself some time and money by packing light.
 Many airlines charge for checked bags, so for shorter trips try to stick to a carry-on bag only.
 If you must check a bag, you may want to pay to check it online before you arrive at the airport, which some airlines give a discount for.

 Fly on a Tuesday or Wednesday

 If possible, book the departure and return dates of your trip in the middle of the week, as Tuesdays and Wednesdays are the cheapest days to fly.
-Flights are more expensive on the weekends and on Mondays and Fridays.
-If you have flexibility when you fly, most of the search engines we recommended allow you to view prices for flights on each day of the week.
+Flights tend to be more expensive on the weekends and Mondays and Fridays.
+For even more flexibility, most of the search engines above allow you to view prices for flights on each day of the week.

 Take your trip in off-peak season

 While those traveling for business might have a strict schedule to stick to, try to be flexible on your vacation dates.
 Leaving on a Tuesday may not seem as fitting as heading out of office on a Friday, but chances are, your flight will be cheaper.
 And it may save you money by flying in and out of an airport that’s farther out from where you normally fly.
 For example, fares from San Antonio might be cheaper than from Austin, Texas, and San Antonio is just a little more than an hour away from Austin.
 Or, if flying internationally, flights in and out of Dallas or Houston may be considerably more affordable.